kudkuda/article-adviser/README.md

 II.4. `be __ part of`

-Normally no article is used in the expression `be part of`:
+Normally no article is used in the expression `be part of`.

     'He was part of a group of students',